emartinezv/tesis/projects/gsm/README.md

 # gsm

 Library for the interfacing of GSM modems to the CIAA platform.
+Based on Workspace by Pablo Ridolfi.

-Based on SIMCOM's SIM808 module and the EDU-CIAA-NXP board, though implementation remains generic in most aspects.
+Designed for SIMCOM's SIM808 module and the EDU-CIAA-NXP board, though implementation remains generic in most aspects.

 ## General description